Becoming Dutch in 12 steps (and all the Dutch you need to learn for it)

 Health insurance is privatized and mandatory in the Netherlands.
 If you’ve begun working your employer might have a proposed health insurer that covers most workers if they don’t have their own.
 Health insurance will charge you for all months worked without being paid, this can really bite if you’ve taken up Dutch health insurance late.
 They’ll still require you to be covered for all your worked hours while uninsured.

 Inburgering, what does it mean?
 It translates to “integration”.
 This is of primary concern for the expatriated Britons in the Netherlands.
-As of March 29th, they will no longer be EU citizens, raising the question – will they have to complete their civic integration exam?
+As of 1st of February, they are no longer EU citizens, raising the question – will they have to complete their civic integration exam?

 The Inburgering exam is held by DUO (the same company that issues student loans).
 DUO receives your contact details from the municipality or “gemeente” (town hall) when you register at your home address.

-The big question is when the UK leaves the EU will Brits have just one year to sign DUO’s participation agreement.
 Minister for Migration Harbers: Even after Brexit, British citizens will still be most welcome in the Netherlands.
 It is therefore important for the EU and the UK to reach a solid right of residence agreements.
-Because there is still no certainty regarding this, the IND has made adequate preparations in anticipation of a no-deal scenario.
+Because there is still no certainty regarding this, the IND has made adequate preparations in anticipation of Brexit.
 Going on to say “they will require a permanent residence permit after the transitional period” of 15 months.

 Here is a list of all the criteria you would have to meet in order to not take your inburgering.
 Spoiler alert, you’d have to be fluent in Dutch plus have the papers to prove it.